MicheGit/fmcps-snd-assignment/relazione/correctness.md

 Then, we have an inner cycle that updates `pre_reach`: each iteration, it computes every time a region of states which can reach the `new` region in a single step; then it ignores the old ones and adds only the new ones to the `pre_reach` set.
 Of course, the algorithm takes only the ones where *g* doesn't hold.

 Note that this process ensures that `pre_reach` represents a region where there could be a loop within *k* steps, where *k* is the number of iterations.
-Thus, when all the knots in `recur` are also in `pre_reach`, it's sure that there is at least one cycle starting from one of those points.
-The algorithm will now find that cycle with the function `build_counter_example` (phase 2).
+Thus, when all the knots in `recur` are also in `pre_reach`, it's sure that there is at least one state that leads to a cycle in `recur`.
+The algorithm will now find that state with the function `build_counter_example` (phase 2).

 The inner cycle ends when there are no more new states to visit and `recur` never turns out to be a subset of `pre_reach`.
 This means that there are some states that don't lead the execution into a cycle.
 We get rid of those states with an intersection with `pre_reach`, i.e. we keep only the knots that might lead to a cycle, then we start again the outer cycle.